Are you wondering if you can reuse your Nespresso machine's coffee pods more than once?

 4. Recycling your Nespresso pods

-What if you don’t want to reuse the same pod and you don’t want to refill your pods or purchase a special reusable coffee capsule but still want to save the environment?
+What if you don't want to reuse the same pod, don't want to refill your pods, or purchase a special reusable coffee capsule, but still want to save the environment?

 Then, you can also recycle your coffee pods.

-You can do this by ordering one of these free recycle bags when you purchase your coffee pods:
+You can do this by ordering one of these free recycling bags when you purchase your coffee pods:

 A full recycle bag filled with Nespresso pods.

-Once your recycle bag is full, you can drop it off at one of the many collection points worldwide.
+Once your recycling bag is full, you can drop it off at one of the many collection points worldwide.

 After that, Nespresso will recycle your pods!
 Awesome, right?

-Nespresso mentions on their website that the recycled coffee pods turn into much more than just the bike that you can see in the video, like chairs, pens, watch cases, and even window frames!
+Nespresso mentions on their website that the recycled coffee pods turn into much more than just the bike that you can see in the video, such as chairs, pens, watch cases, and even window frames.

 5. Don't drink Nespresso anymore

-The last tip that I’ll give you is to not use coffee pods at all anymore.
+The last tip I'll give you is to stop using coffee pods altogether.
 You might be thinking now, but how can you drink your coffee then?

 Well, that's where home brewing enters the room!